Herring-UGAECSE-2920/Class-Instructions/deliverables/deliverable4.md

 For deliverable 4, you'll be modifying the plotter for use with the new hardware, and wiring up your Adafruit Motor Hat for use with the X and Y axis stepper motors on the Plotter.
 However, before you test control over the motors using software, you'll need to pass the wiring safety checkpoint and return the modified/disassembled hardware as described below.

-## Wiring Safety Checkpoint for Motor Hat (P)

-Before demonstrating control over two of the stepper motors on the plotter, you'll need to correctly wire the X and Y axis steppers to the Adafruit Motor Hat.
-This is a wiring diagram on paper mapping the appropriate motor hat pins to the appropriate X and Y motor stepper wiring.  **Do not wire up the motor hat to the Stepper motors that came with the plotter!
-Doing so will burn out the Adafruit Motorhat!** After doing so, you'll need to meet with Dr. Herring, Dr. Trudgen, or one of the TAs to verify correct wiring/power delivery.
-Once you have passed this wiring check, you'll be given the 12V 5A power supply and breadboard adapter, as well as the 350mA stepper motors.

-TODO: Add details about meeting times/places for wiring checkpoint.

 ## Replacing the Steppers (P)